Inflectra/spira-documentation/docs/TaraVault-User-Manual/Using-Subversion.md

-The file grid will display the filename, the current revision number of the file, the author of the last commit, and the date of the last commit.
+The file grid will display the filename, the current commit number of the file, the author of the last commit, and the date of the last commit.
 You can filter and sort on any of the columns, as well: